 SIGNS OF AN INFESTATION

-Controlling bees in any environment or location can be challenging and difficult.
+Bee control in any environment or location can be challenging and difficult.
 For greatest effectiveness, bee species should be properly identified, and then the hives should be located and properly removed.
-This should be conducted by an experienced certified exterminator.
+This should be conducted by an certified bee exterminator.

 SafeGuard Pest Control, LLC. is a professional pest control provider with years of experience in safe, bee identification and removal.
 Using proven processes, SafeGuard can ensure our clients will enjoy a pest-free home or business.